 Of course, you could argue that this is an isolated result specific to the study in question.

 But over the years it has turned out that, from one human clinical trial set up to investigate this strange relationship to the next, the results seem to support just one conclusion.
-The more often you engage in short bouts of intense exercise, the more likely your brain will be able to resist the epidemic of dementia that sabotages the latter part of so many people’s lives today.
+The more often you engage in short bouts of intense exercise, the more likely your brain will be able to resist the epidemic of cognitive decline that sabotages the latter part of so many people’s lives today.